Yandex Cloud

 • Perform auto-update

-• Check that the website is running
+• Test the website

 WordPress is an open-source content management system.